buildtesters/buildtest/docs/buildtest_perlmutter.rst

     buildtest cdash upload $USER-buildtest-tutorial

+Buildtest :ref:`cdash integration <cdash_integration>` via ``buildtest cdash upload`` allows buildtest to push test results to CDASH server.
+The test results are captured in report file typically shown via ``buildtest report``.
+CDASH allows one to easily process the test results in web-interface.

-If you were successful, you should see a link to https://my.cdash.org with link to test results, please click on the link to view your test results and briefly analyze the test results.
+If you were successful in running above command, you should see a link to CDASH server https://my.cdash.org with link to test results, please click on the link to view your test results and briefly analyze the test results.

 .. code-block:: console